Kn3ule/Text-Mining-Sentiment-Analysis-for-player-scouting/README-3.md

 ---

-## 4. Additional Information

-- **Model Comparison**: In the `notebooks/models` folder, you will find comparisons of various sentiment analysis models (Vader, XLM-RoBerta, GPT 4o-mini).
-- **Data Sources**: The `data/instagram` folder includes JSON files that are already formatted for use in `app.py`.
-- **Processed Data**: Once you generate CSV files through the dashboard, they are saved to `data/processed`.
-- **Cookies & Scraping**: If you need to scrape Instagram, place a valid `insta-cookies.json` file in the `cookies` folder and use the scraping notebook under `Data_Collection`.

-## 5. Model Comparison: Evaluating Sentiment Analysis Models
+## 4. Model Comparison: Evaluating Sentiment Analysis Models

 To determine the most suitable sentiment analysis model for this project, three different models were evaluated: